ubco-db/flash_minsort_arduino/README.md

 # Flash MinSort

 Flash minsort is a fast sorting algorithm for embedded devices with minimal memory.
+The algorithm was published in IDEAS 2010 ([paper](https://dl.acm.org/doi/10.1145/1866480.1866496)).
 This version is specifically for the Arduino.

 Flash minsort has the following benefits: